EMalagoli92/OD-Metrics/docs/usage.md

 """
 ```
 ## `class_metrics`
-The `class_metrics` option enable *per class* metrics: each metric is reported
-globally as well for each individual class.
+The `class_metrics` option enables *per-class* metrics: each metric is reported globally and for each individual class.
+!!! warning
+    Enabling `class_metrics` has a performance impact.
 ``` py title="class_metrics_example"
 from od_metrics import ODMetrics